Contents

 #> Warning in calculateActivity(expMatrix = GeneExpressionMatrix, regulon =

-#> information was provided.
-Using first column to compute activity...
+#> Using first column to compute activity...

 #> aggregating regulons...